About

 Today, the Club is active in the design of native plant teaching gardens at the Friends School of Baltimore that has become a kind of prototype for other communities to be inspired by.

-Guilford Garden Club had a long-standing relationship with Lake Roland Park and partnered with The Lake Roland Nature Council to hold a Native Plant Sale.
-Proceeds from the sale went toward funding our GCA scholarship and towards improvement projects in the park.
+Guilford Garden Club has a long-standing relationship with Lake Roland Park and partnered with The Lake Roland Nature Council to hold numerous Native Plant Sale.
+Proceeds from the sale went toward funding our GCA scholarship and towards improvement projects in the park. https://www.lakeroland.org/

 Guilford Garden Club began a new relationship with the St. Francis Neighborhood Center (SFNC) located at 2405 Linden Ave. in 2021.
 Our volunteers worked with SFNC staff and SFNC volunteers to transplant plants within the center’s construction site to an off-site location and to design and install new gardens (including apples trees, blueberry shrubs, bulbs and native perennials) along the front of the the newly constructed community center.
 The relationship continues with maintenance and additional projects.